pafable/containerized-jenkins/readme.md

 ## Introduction
 The objective of this is to test the viability of running Jenkins in a container

+## Setup
+1. Create 2 environment variables for the Jenkins admin user and password.
+- jenkinsAdmin
+- jenkinsAdminPw

 ## Docker Commands
 *Build*
 ```